 - Later Child Development

 To register for a training, click on a date and location under Training Schedule on this page.
-Once you have registered, you will receive a confirmation.
-You will receive a link to join the training in another email, which will be sent prior to each date.
-Materials will be available on this website at least one day prior to the training.
+Once you have registered, you will receive a confirmation by email.
+Please contact us at email@example.com if you do not receive a confirmation email.
+You will receive a link to join the training in another email that will be sent prior to each date.
+Materials for the training are located on this page.
 Some of the sessions may be pre-recorded.
 All sessions will be moderated by AOC staff.
 Virtual attendance will be monitored and space may be limited.

 Please send any questions to